What You Can Do to Improve Your Self-Love

 Self-love is interestingly one of those things you may be able to fake until you have them.

 You might not seem to be making much progress with all you do to improve your self-esteem.
-Just continue to actively make an effort to think yourself as worthy, even when it appears not to be working.
+Just continue to actively make an effort to think of yourself as worthy, even when it appears not to be working.
 Keep at it.

 Hopefully, you will be able to love and accept yourself as you are eventually when you continue putting these suggestions into practice.